 This license does not grant trademark rights, meaning that users of MPL 2.0-licensed code cannot use the trademarks, names, logos, etc. of the original project or its contributors.
 Also, the license states that it does not provide a warranty, nor does it allow contributors to be held liable for any legal issues that may arise from software incorporating the code.

 Mozilla Public License 2.0 vs. Other Weak Copyleft Licenses

-Other weak copyleft licenses include the GNU Lesser Public License (LGPL) and the Eclipse Public License (EPL).
+Other weak copyleft licenses include the GNU Lesser Public License (LGPL), the Eclipse Public License (EPL), and the Common Development and Distribution License (CDDL).
 In this section, we’ll compare both with the Mozilla Public License 2.0.

 Mozilla Public License 2.0 vs. GNU Lesser Public License (LGPL)

-The LGPL is the only weak copyleft member of the GPL license family.
-Generally, this license applies to libraries, while the MPL 2.0 applies to binaries.
-In fact, it was originally named the “Library” General Public License.
+The LGPL License is the only weak copyleft member of the GPL license family.
+The LGPL is generally applied to libraries — in fact, it was originally named the “Library” General Public License.
 Any larger work that modifies or statically links to the library can only be distributed under the LGPL, and users must list and disclose any code changes.
 However, an application that simply makes use of the library does not need to be licensed under the LGPL, and the source code need not be disclosed.

 Unlike the MPL, the LGPL does not allow users to sublicense the code.
 It also requires anyone who includes the code as part of a consumer device to include any installation information necessary to update and reinstall the software.

 Mozilla Public License 2.0 vs. Eclipse Public License 2.0 (EPL)